DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 "I know.
 But I want to try.
 Just to see if I can."

-Against his better judgment—or maybe because he remembered his own eagerness—he agreed.
+Against his better judgmentâ€”or maybe because he remembered his own eagernessâ€”he agreed.
 Set up a cracked ceramic plate.
 Walked her through the process.

 "Feel the discontinuity.
 The place where the pattern isn't smooth.
 Now, imagine encouraging it to harmonize.
 Not forcing.
 Just... nudging."